Can Dogs Eat Grapes?

 Explanation

 Grape and raisin toxicity in dogs was first identified in 1989, but the exact toxin remains unknown despite extensive research.
+Unlike grapes, apples are a safe fruit for dogs when seeds and core are removed.
 This makes it impossible to establish a 'safe' dose - some dogs have become seriously ill from just a few grapes, while others have eaten larger amounts with fewer symptoms.

 Symptoms typically develop within 6-24 hours and include vomiting, diarrhea, lethargy, loss of appetite, abdominal pain, decreased urination, and eventually kidney failure.
 Without treatment, kidney failure can be fatal within 3-4 days.